Often overlooked by tourists, Katoomba Falls is a beautiful segmented waterfall located between Echo Point and Scenic World in the Blue Mountains.

 The start of the Katoomba Falls Round Walk is located between the car park and the main entrance to Scenic World.

-Look for the green sign and make your to the wooden boardwalk.
-This is also the starting point of the Prince Henry Cliff Walk, a 7km hike between Scenic World and Leura.
+Look out for the green signpost and make your way to the wooden boardwalk.
+This is also the starting point of the Prince Henry Cliff Walk, a 7km hike between Scenic World and the Gordon Falls lookout in Leura.

 At the first intersection at the end of the boardwalk, keep going straight towards the Scenic World Valley Stations via the Federal Pass.